Marina S. Ascunce

 Masters student – Biology Department

 Kelly’s research focused on examining population structure of free-tailed bats (Tadarida brasiliensis) and the implications of this structure for obligate blood-feeding ectoparasites called bat flies (Streblidae).
 Her Master’s thesis focused on island populations in the Bahamas, which provide a controlled system to analyze fragmentation and migration.
-Kelly finished her masters in 2015 and is currently a Ph.D. student in the Richard Gilder Graduate School at the American Museum of Natural History
+Kelly finished her masters in 2015 and obtained her Ph.D. at the Richard Gilder Graduate School at the American Museum of Natural History in 2019.
+She is now a Biodiversity Genomics and George E. Burch Postdoctoral Fellow at the Smithsonian National Zoo & Conservation Biology Institute.

 Jorge Luis Pino